 stories I heard every day during my six-month mission with Médecins

 Sans Frontières (MSF) in Meulaboh, Indonesia following the tsunami

-organizations were providing mental health counselling.
-There was
+providing mental health counselling.
+There was also a significant

 There was a real need to help the local people to better deal

 with their feelings and anxieties and we addressed this through